sfox38/tiktoktts/README.md

 ### Step 3: Clear the Old TTS Cache

 HA caches generated audio files and sometimes holds on to old entity state.
-Go to **Developer Tools -> Template** and confirm `tts.tiktoktts` no longer appears in **Developer Tools -> States**.
-If it does, click the entity and use the delete (bin) icon to remove it.
+Go to **Developer Tools -> States** and confirm no `tiktoktts` entities remain.
+If any do, click each one and use the delete (bin) icon to remove them.

 ### Step 4: Restart Home Assistant